CV versus Resume: The Main Differences Between a Resume and CV (2023)

 Is a Resume or CV Better?

-As for which to use or which one is better, simply choose the format that is most accepted and common wherever you are applying.
+As for which to use or which one is better, choose the format that is most accepted and common wherever you are applying.

 Can I use a CV instead of a resume?

-Wrapping Up | curriculum vitae vs resume
+Wrapping Up | Curriculum vitae vs resume

 It is important to demonstrate that you are a candidate worth considering.
 To do this, you must include relevant information on whichever document you choose to use (either a resume or a CV).